lijumjose/VIPMP/src/pages/docs/renewals/manual-renewals.md

 # Manage manual renewals using APIs

+Partners can submit renewal orders before or after the Anniversary Date, validate pricing and eligibility, and manage quantities and offer rules for each subscription.
+This capability provides partners with flexibility to maintain service continuity, adjust renewal timing, and ensure that subscription terms and quantities align with customer needs throughout the renewal cycle.

-The following two renewal types are supported:
+The following two manual renewal types are supported:

 - [Early renewals](#early-renewals)
 - [Late renewals](#late-renewals)